st400/hmc5883-gas-counter/README.md

 * pip3 install rrdtool

-hmc5883\_gas\_counter.py
+reed\_gas\_counter.py
 ========================

 ![Gas counter with magnetometer HMC5883 breakout](http://www.kompf.de/tech/images/countmag_m.jpg)

-This program uses the 3 axis magnetometer HMC5883 to read the magnetic induction which is produced by a gas counter.
-The gas counter contains a small magnet that is attached to a rotating counter ring.
-Each rotation of the counter ring means a consumption of 0.01 m³ gas.
-The magnetic induction produced by the rotating magnet is read with the magnetometer that is connected to the I²C bus of a Raspberry Pi.

-The program monitors that magnetic induction and every time it detects a rotation of the magnet it writes the actual counter and consumption values into a round robin database.
+This program uses a reed contact connected to one of the GPIO pins of a Raspberry to log the revolutions of a gas meter.

 *Help:*